Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Do not follow the ideas of others, but learn to listen to the voice within yourself."
+> "Everyone has oceans to fly, if they have the heart to do it.
+Is it reckless?
+Maybe.
+But what do dreams know of boundaries."
-> — **Dogen**
+> — **Amelia Earhart**

 ---